-As the regular presenter of Radio 4’s Woman’s Hour since 1987, she has daily demonstrated an incredible range and depth and a unique ability to understand the feelings and complexities of those she interviews, talents she has also brought to BBC TV’s Newsnight and Everyman and BBC Radio’s Today and Tuesday Call.
-She has also appeared on Granada TV’s Loose Women – Live Talk and This Sunday and in 2006 she presented a personal essay on assisted Dying for Five TV’s Don’t Get Me Started.
+As the former regular presenter of Radio 4’s Woman’s Hour she demonstrated an incredible range and depth and a unique ability to understand the feelings and complexities of those she interviews, talents she has also brought to BBC TV’s Newsnight and Everyman and BBC Radio’s Today and Tuesday Call.
+She has also appeared on Granada TV’s Loose Women – Live Talk and This Sunday and presented a personal essay on assisted Dying for Five TV’s Don’t Get Me Started.

 Jenni is the author of: My Boy Butch (2011); Memoirs of a Not So Dutiful Daughter (2008); The Woman’s Hour: A History of Women Since World War II and Is It Hot In Here: A Modern Guide to the Menopause.
 She writes for numerous newspapers and magazines, including the Daily Telegraph and Daily Mail.

 Jenni is president of The Fawcett Society and a non-executive director of Manchester’s Christie Cancer Hospital.
 She is patron of the Breast Cancer Campaign, Family Planning Association and vice president of the Parkinson Disease Society.